released/M480BSP_ISP_HID_APROM/README.md

 			modify the file name in KEIL project , also need to modify the file name in these 3 generate***.cmd

-		- check sum calculate will start from 0 to 0x7C000 , and store in 0x7C000 last 4 bytes (0x7CFFC)
+		- check sum calculate will start from 0 to 0x7CFFC , and store in (0x7D000-4) address (0x7CFFC)

 		- after project compile finish , binary size will be 500K (total application code size : 0x7D000)